logo

 Regrassing & cropping

-The plan is for a 4.0 ha winter crop, (swedes) to be planted late spring.
-Regrassing of the previous winter crop area, (4.0 ha swedes + 2 ha pasture used in conjunction with feeding off the swedes ), will also be done in spring.
-This area will be planted in a short rotation ryegrass (SRR), clover, plantain and chicory mix.
-May substitute some of this seed mix for millet to provide a bulk of feed in ealry January.
-This depends on current soil conditions and also the summer long range forecast.
+There have been 3.8 ha winter crop, (swedes), planted late spring.
+The previous winter crop area, (4.0 ha swedes + 1.8 ha pasture used in conjunction with feeding off the swedes), were planted in Japanese millet in late November/early December.
+This area will be planted in a short rotation ryegrass (SRR), in the early autumn.
 The cropping cost also allows for some repair of SRR pasture that may not be performing but aren't in line for cropping.
 This cost includes weed and pest control.

 Weed and pest